 This inequality in access and ability to use ICT, known as the “digital divide”, has created an inequality in development within countries and between countries.
 In increasing the efficacy of ICT as a tool for development, it is important to address this “digital divide” and promote equal freedom in enjoying the social and economic benefits of ICT and it is equally important to make innovative use of ICT within development programmes.

-To initiate positive change among youth, women and vulnerable populations of Ghana using ICT solutions to facilitate access to Sexual Reproductive Health and Rights (SRHR), Quality Education and Skills Development.
+To initiate positive change among youth, women and vulnerable populations of Ghana using innovative solutions to facilitate access to Sexual Reproductive Health and Rights (SRHR), Quality Education and Skills Development.

-In the current context in which Savana Signatures operates, enhancement should proprietarily be brought to the following four areas: Education; Access to and quality of sexual reproductive health and rights; Professional Skills Development; Social enterprise
+In the current context in which Savana Signatures operates, enhancement should be brought to the following areas: Education; Access to and quality of Sexual Reproductive Health and Rights; Skills Development.

-Therefore, the organisation works towards achieving the following four goals:
+Therefore, the organisation works towards achieving the following three goals:

 - Increase access to and quality of Sexual Reproductive Health services and Rights: Creating a society in which quality healthcare services and SRHR information is accessed and utilised by pregnant and new mothers, vulnerable groups and empowered young people, especially in rural areas of Ghana;